Showing 3242 items matching "road maps"

 Document - NEW CHUM LINE OF REEF MUNGO GROUP EAGLEHAWK

 ... .
 Victoria Street and Upper Road marked on the map.
 'Between...
-Road marked on the map.
-'Between Caldwells Road and Victoria ...Two page document detailing the Mungo Group of Mines along the New Chum line of reef, Eaglehawk.
+Street and Upper Road marked on the map.
+'Between Caldwells Road ...Two page document detailing the Mungo Group of Mines along the New Chum line of reef, Eaglehawk.
 The mines described are: Ellenborough, 2100 feet deep St Mungo, 2,600 feet deep The Lady Barkly, 1,350 feet deep, close to Upper Road with a 40 head battery on the other side.
 South St Mungo, known as the Governor Barkly in the earlier days.
 Small map on second page shows the location of the Sadowa shaft, St. Mungo shaft and the Lady Barkly shaft.
 Victoria Street and Upper Road marked on the map.
 'Between Caldwells Road and Victoria Street and Upper Road intersection, nine mines and three crushing batteries worked at one period.
 All on the New Chum line of reef.'
 Not signed but most probably written by Albert Richardson.bendigo, mining, mungo group of mines, eaglehawk -

 Glen Eira Historical Society